AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/07_safe_abstractions.rst

 .. note::

-  The function is safe to call because its implementation checks the bound and preserves the exclusive-borrow invariant.
+  The wrapper is safe because it returns two in-bounds, disjoint slices.